dmerejkowsky/blog/content/en/post/0056-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 I highly recommend you read it, it contains lots of good advice.

-I myself have given quite a few talks, but in a slightly different context: I was sent by my company.
+I myself have given quite a few talks, but in a different context: I was sent by my company.
+This causes the preparation to be different, because you can do it *with your team*.

+Also, I just *love* answering questions on stage (but that's a matter of personal taste).

-This changes a couple of minor things, so I though I could add a few points to the original article.
+So with this in mind, here are a few points I would like to discuss in addition to the original article.
+Let's get started.

 <!--more-->